RocketRace/rocketrace.github.io/about.md

 permalink: /about
 ---

 I'm Olivia.
-My blog, and consequently my enthusiasm, stretches from mathematics to software to music to video games to conceptual art, but I have a particular passion for esoteric programming.
+My blog, and also my enthusiasm, stretches from mathematics to software to music to video games to conceptual art, but I have a particular passion for esoteric programming.
 I'm a programmer by study, and artist by heart.